editaMot/infinite-scroll/README.md

 1. Infinite Scrolling: Users can continuously scroll through nature photos without needing to manually load more content.
 As the user scrolls down the page, new images automatically load and display, providing a seamless browsing experience.
 2. Filter Photos by Categories: Users can filter the displayed photos based on specific categories such as Mountains, Forests, Beaches, and Sunsets.
 By selecting a category, the gallery updates to show only images that match the chosen filter.
 3. Favourite/Unfavourite Photos: Users can mark photos as favorites by clicking a "Favourite" button.
 This action adds the photo to their list of favorites, making it easy to revisit later.
-Users can also remove photos from their favorites list by clicking "Unfourite" button.
+Users can also remove photos from their favorites list by clicking "Unfovourite" button.
 4. View Favourite Photos: Users can access a dedicated section to view all their favorited photos in one place.
 This feature provides a convenient way to browse through and manage all the photos they have marked as favorites, allowing for quick access to their preferred images.

 ## Technology Stack: